biocore/empress/README.md

 ![empire_sample_selection_gut_and_palm](docs/moving-pictures/img/empire_sample_selection_gut_and_palm.gif)

 Once the samples have been deselected (within a couple of seconds), select the outlier palm sample + one of the gut samples.
 What do you notice?
-You’ll see that there are very few unique orange branches light up, suggesting that this sample shares many more features with the gut samples than the other palm samples.
+You’ll see that comparatively few unique red or orange branches light up, suggesting that this sample shares many more features with the gut samples than the other palm samples.

 ![empire_sample_selection_outlierpalm_plus_gut](docs/moving-pictures/img/empire_sample_selection_outlierpalm_plus_gut.gif)